Quantum chaos in the presence of non-conformality: Shock wave analysis: Lyapunov exponent and butterfly velocity

 where the form of the function $\alpha(t,x^i)$ is to be determined from the Einstein field equations.

 The theta function $\theta(u)$ ensures that the changes are constrained to the region $u>0$ (left exterior).
-The said non-trivial modification to the original spacetime can be understood with the help of a Penrose diagram.
+As mentioned earlier, the said non-trivial modification to the original spacetime can be understood with the help of a Penrose diagram.
 This we have given in Fig.\eqref{SW}.
-Further, due to the perturbations given in eq.\eqref{perturbedKrs}, the unperturbed metric (given in eq.\eqref{EdBB2}) obtains the following form
+We now incorporate the transformations given in eq.\eqref{perturbedKrs} to the unperturbed metric (given in eq.\eqref{EdBB2}) and obtain the following form for the backreacted geometry

 For the sake of convenience, we now introduce the following set of new coordinates

 From the above given coordinate transformations, one can easily show the following relation